wal3fo/Qim-reCaptcha-Solver/README.md

 The script will:
 1. Launch a stealthy Chromium instance.
-2. Navigate to the target page (default: Google reCaptcha Demo).
+2. Navigate to the target page (Turnstile Demo or reCaptcha Demo).
-3. Detect and solve the captcha using audio transcription.
+3. Detect and solve the captcha (Turnstile via interaction, reCaptcha via audio).
 4. Submit the form upon success.

 ## 🏗️ Architecture